fmaguire/CBW2021_IDE_Module5_AMR/README.md

 So we've got our tool, we've got our reference database, now we just need input data!

-We've pre-loaded your instance with data from 3 different bacterial species: _Neisseria gonorrhoeae_, _Pseudomonas aeruginosa_, and _Salmonella enterica_.
+We've pre-loaded your instance with data from 3 different bacterial species: _Neisseria gonorrhoeae_, _Pseudomonas aeruginosa_, and _Salmonella enterica_. *(add citation)*

 You can look at this data by typing: